allegheny-college-cmpsc-104-Fall-2024/lab03/README.md

     - Grammar and Style (5%): Correct use of grammar, punctuation, and academic style.
 Professional and appropriate language is used.
     - Depth of Reflection (5%): Demonstrates deep understanding and thoughtful reflection on each topics.
 Includes detailed explanations and insights.
 - **VScode Command Proficiency (30%)**: Correctly answer questions related to Git commands in `writing/VSCode_command.md`.
 Each correct response is worth 3%.
-- **Code Editing (20%)**:
+- **Code Editing (10%)**:
-    - Successfully create a file named lab3.py in the correct directory (5%).
     - Write a Python program that prints "Hello, VSCode!" to the console (5%).
-    - Provide a clear screenshot showing the lab3.py file open in VSCode with the visible output in the Console (10%).
+    - Provide a clear screenshot showing the lab3.py file open in VSCode with the visible output in the Console (5%).
+- **Debugging (10%)**:
+    - Correctly identify and fix all logical errors in the debug.py file, ensuring that the function group_religions returns accurate categories for each religion type (5%).
+    - Provide a clear screenshot (debug.png) showing the corrected debug.py file open in VSCode, with the script successfully executed and displaying the expected output in the Terminal.
+The screenshot should clearly show the VSCode interface, including the Terminal output demonstrating the script running without errors (5%).
 - **Git Integration and Branching (20%)**:
     - Successfully removing the "TODO" from the `README.md` file (5%).
     - Correctly committing changes with an appropriate message (5%).